Convertible Debt (aka Convertible Notes)

 Given the dynamics of early-stage companies, venture capital investors use a hybrid funding mechanism, convertible debt.
 Convertible debt, in the context of a venture capital financing, is a funding structure that combines the benefits of debt and equity into a single capital source.
 Convertible debt, usually in the form of a convertible note, is essentially a loan which converts into equity at a later date.

 A convertible note is a short-term loan with maturities ranging from 12 to 36 months.
 Instead of paying interest in the form of cash, which would deplete valuable resources of a young company, interest accrues until maturity or conversion.
 A conversion of the loan (plus accrued interest) into equity is triggered by a subsequent priced equity financing round, typically known as a Series A financing.
 To compensate convertible note holders for the additional risk assumed with investing at an early stage, most convertible notes feature a conversion price below that of the subsequent financing round through the use of a valuation cap or a discount on the purchase price.
 Importantly, a valuation cap and a discount are mutually exclusive conversion features thus cannot be applied simultaneously.
 The note holder will ultimately utilize the conversion feature resulting in the most advantageous purchase price.
-Below is a demonstration of how a convertible note functions in practice.

 How to Get Started….